How ProfitShare could make a difference

 Harry’s projected retirement savings

-We've assumed his regular contributions will increase each year in line with inflation, he'll contribute until he retires at age 65 and we'll apply a yearly charge of 0.75% to all his regular contributions.
+We've assumed he'll increase his pension contributions in line with inflation each year and that he'll contribute until he retires at age 65.
+We've also assumed we'll apply a yearly management charge of 0.75% to all his retirement savings.

-We've assumed that inflation will reduce the buying power of Harry's retirement savings by 2.5% each year.
-We've allowed for this by reducing the growth rates to 5.4%, 2.4% and -0.5%.
-This should give a more realistic view of what Harry could buy with his retirement income if it was payable today.
+We've assumed that inflation will reduce the buying power of Harry's retirement savings by 2% each year.
+We've allowed for this by reducing the growth rate to 2.1%.
+This should give a more realistic view of what Harry could buy with his plan if his retirement income was payable today.

 The impact of ProfitShare for Harry

-Now let's look at the difference ProfitShare could make to Harry's retirement savings, assuming we award 0.20% of the value of his plan each year and his investments grow at the mid-rate of 2.4% each year.
+Now let's look at the difference ProfitShare could make to Harry's retirement savings, assuming we award 0.15% of the value of his plan each year and his investments grow by 2.1% each year.

-You should remember that Harry is only an example and investment returns are never guaranteed.
-This means that while your retirement savings can grow, their value can also fall.
+You should remember that this is only an example and investment returns are never guaranteed.
+This means that while there's a chance your savings could grow, they could also fall in value.
 So you could get back less than what you started with.